-Be selective of which Accounts you include
+Be selective in the accounts you include

 It pays to exclude categories

-We found in testing that it is a good idea to exclude a number of categories from your safe balance categories, especially if you have long-running budgets set up (for example, large annual budgets for "Car Maintenance").
-Large-amount, long-running budgets can significantly skew your Safe Balance numbers.
+In testing, we found that it's best to exclude some categories from your Safe balance categories, especially if you have long-running budgets set up (for example, large annual budgets for Car Maintenance).
+Large-amount, long-running budgets can significantly skew your Safe balance numbers.

 Generally, we'd recommend that the categories included in Safe balance calculations are regularly occurring budgets and bills only.